 - Fecal examination for the presence of toxoplasmosis oocysts.

-- Spinal fluid tap – Removal of a sample of spinal fluid for examination which normally comes back normal but may elevate protein and/or inflammatory cells.
+- Spinal fluid tap – Removal of a sample of spinal fluid for examination which usually comes back normal but may elevate protein and/or inflammatory cells.

-- A definitive diagnosis is made by MRI scan to reveal larval track lesions from the cribriform plate to the brain as well as possible loss of brain tissue in more advanced cases.
+- A definitive diagnosis is made by MRI scan to reveal larval track lesions from the cribriform plate to the brain as well as possible loss of brain tissue.

-There are no reports of surgical removal of the Cuterebra larvae from cats and treatment is aimed at managing symptoms and supportive care.
-This may include:
+There are no reports of surgical removal of the Cuterebra larvae from cats and therapy is aimed at managing symptoms and supportive care.

 - Fluid therapy to treat dehydration.